cr3mov/writeups/seccon23-rev-perfect-blu/index.md

     print('[+] Menu:', k, 'Button:', path[k], 'Next:', tgt)
 ```

-By looking at the output i tried to guess what alphabet i needed to use to convert these button ids to characters.
+Looking at the output below, I tried to guess what alphabet
+I needed to use to convert these numbers to characters.
 ```js
 [+] Menu: 0 Button: 21 Next: 1
 [+] Menu: 1 Button: 12 Next: 2